josephspurrier/gowebapp/README.md

 # GoWebApp
-Basic Web Application in Golang
+Basic MVC Web Application in Golang

 This project demonstrates how to structure and build a website using the Go language without a framework.